ibithub/ibithub/README.md

 ## Donations

-We believe in keeping Verge free and open.
+We believe in keeping iBitHub free and open.
 Any donations to help fuel the development effort are greatly appreciated! :smile:

 * Address for donations in iBitHub (IBH): `iNj1PseWjpLQ6Ye34X5z5NroDtiLpqKw98`
 * Address for donations in Bitcoin (BTC): `1Cu2HNPGo3fZquDzuwsNLPbAMiP8aKHJ8E`